burrsutter/docker_tutorial/readme.md

     In this screenshot, I already some sample projects in my C:\Users\Burr\demo directory

     ![Alt text](/screenshots/windows_explorer.png?raw=true "Windows Explorer")

+    Note: We won't be using "demo" in this tutorial, the goal here was to let you see the connection between /c/Users and C:\Users

 14. `docker run -i -t centos /bin/bash`
     ````